MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/arena/arena-notifications.md

 # Arena notifications

-Xbox Arena surfaces notifications to participants registered for Arena tournaments, to usher them through the tournament stages.
+Xbox Arena surfaces the following notifications to participants registered for Arena tournaments, to usher them through the tournament stages.
 Any additional alerts, promotion, or game-related details must be provided by your title.

 REGISTRATION | TEAM FORMATION | TOURNAMENT STATE
 --- | --- | ---